jbrucker/JettyHelloWorld/README.md

 The first time, Maven will download a _lot_ of stuff.
 ```
-  mvn clean
+>  mvn clean
-  mvn compile
+>  mvn compile
-  mvn exec:java
+>  mvn exec:java

+[lots of messages]
+Jetty Server started on port 8080...
 ```
-you can write all the goals on one line: ```mvn clean compile exec:java```.
+you can also write the  goals on one line: `mvn clean compile exec:java`.

 Now try sending some requests to ```http://localhost:8080/hello```.
 You should see a log message printed by the RequestLoggingFilter.